Jdure/github-evaluation/slide-one.md

 ## Next Steps

-To improve on this approach we can:

-  1.Add members to work on a bigger project 2.Incorporate individuals to improve their skill 3.Define a use case for a virtual team
+  1. Add members to work on a bigger project
+  2. Incorporate individuals to improve their skill
+  3. Define a use case for a virtual team